 - Use the contact form for questions or comments about the study.

 Juvenile incarceration rates across the nation have continued to decrease over the past 10 years, including at the facility that serves the City of Alexandria, the City of Falls Church, and Arlington County.
-A study by Washington, D.C.-based independent criminal justice contractor, The Moss Group, is evaluating what changes, if any, could be made to the Northern Virginia Juvenile Detention Center (Center) to make it more efficient while still meeting the needs of the juvenile population.
-The study includes researching possible alternatives such as closing the center due to underutilization and detaining youth in another center in Northern Virginia.
+A study by Washington, D.C.-based independent criminal justice contractor, The Moss Group, evaluated what changes, if any, could be made to the Northern Virginia Juvenile Detention Center (Center) to make it more efficient while still meeting the needs of the juvenile population.
+The study included researching possible alternatives such as closing the center due to underutilization and detaining youth in another center in Northern Virginia.

 The Center is a 70-bed, secure juvenile detention facility located at 200 S. Whiting St. in Alexandria.
 It is regulated by the Virginia Department of Juvenile Justice (DJJ) and is shared and operated by the City of Alexandria, the City of Falls Church, and Arlington County through a Northern Virginia Juvenile Detention Commission, comprised of five appointed members.

 The Center serves youth placed in the facility by order of the Juvenile and Domestic Relations District Court or the Circuit Court.
 Typically, these youth are ages 16 or 17; have multiple misdemeanor or felony offenses; are at moderate or high risk; and have been determined by the court to present a significant danger to themselves or others, often having significant behavioral health, family, child welfare, and/or educational needs.
 In addition to providing pre- and post-depositional detention services and basic and educational services, the Center provides DJJ with centralized intake and community-placement programs, which uses the surplus capacity of the facility and reduces costs to participating jurisdictions.